pixelkingliam/openmodrepo-old/README.md

 #### Known bugs/issues
 * /games page looks like ass and is broken for whatever reason
+* /account page isn't done
+* HTTP handling is incredibly bad and should be remade
 ## Usage

 The compiled binary (`server.exe`) can be ran